C2FO/vfs/README.md

 ### Usage

-We provde [vfssimple](docs/vfssimple.md) as basic way of initializing filesystem backends (see each implemnations's docs about authentiation). [vfssimple](docs/vfssimple.md) pulls in every c2fo/vfs backend.
+We provide [vfssimple](docs/vfssimple.md) as basic way of initializing filesystem backends (see each implementations's docs about authentication). [vfssimple](docs/vfssimple.md) pulls in every c2fo/vfs backend.
 If you need to reduce the backend requirements (and app memory footprint) or add a third party backend, you'll need to implement your own "factory".
 See [backend](docs/backend.md) doc for more info.